 The metropolitan sphere includes metropolitan counties with a low degree of rurality.
 Within this sphere, Level A counties are metropolitan central counties with at least half a million residents; Level B counties are metropolitan central counties with less than half a million residents; and Level C counties are outlying metropolitan counties with an IRR < 0.4; they are often suburban in character.
 The interface sphere includes counties that combine high accessibility and high rurality, or have medium accessibility.
-Three levels are distinguished within this sphere: Level D counties are outlying metropolitan counties with an IRR \geq 0.4; Level E counties are non-metropolitan counties adjacent to a metro area with IRR < 0.4; Level F counties are non-metropolitan counties adjacent to a metro area with IRR \geq 0.4.
-Finally, the rural sphere is not further differentiated and includes Level G counties, defined as nonmetropolitan counties not adjacent to a metropolitan area.
+Three levels are distinguished within this sphere: Level D counties are outlying metropolitan counties adjacent to a metro area with IRR < 0.4; Level F counties are non-metropolitan counties adjacent to a metro area with IRR \geq 0.4.
+Finally, the rural sphere is not further differentiated and includes Level G counties, defined as nonmetropolitan counties not adjacent to a metropolitan counties.